Forbidden Zone: Plot

-On "Friday, April 17" at 4 p.m. in Venice, California, Huckleberry P. Jones (pimp, narcotics peddler, and slumlord) enters a vacant house that he owns.
-While stashing heroin in the basement, he stumbles upon a mysterious door and enters it, falling into the Sixth Dimension, from which he promptly escapes.
-After retrieving the heroin, he sells the house to the Hercules family.
-On their way to school, Frenchy Hercules and her brother Flash talk with Squeezit Henderson, who says that, while being beaten by his mother, he has a vision of his transgender sister René, who had fallen into the Sixth Dimension through the door in the Hercules' basement.
+Slumlord Huckleberry P. Jones, stashing heroin in the basement of a vacant house that he owns, stumbles through a mysterious door to the Sixth Dimension.
+He promptly flees, retrieving the heroin, and sells the house to the Hercules family.
+On their way to school, teenaged siblings Susan "Frenchy" and Flash Hercules talk with their friend Squeezit Henderson.
+He recounts seeing a vision of his transgender sister René, who has recently fallen into the Sixth Dimension.

-Frenchy returns home to confide in her mother, and decides to take a "little peek" behind the basement's forbidden door.
-There, she is captured by the perpetually topless Princess, who brings Frenchy to the rulers of the Sixth Dimension, the midget King Fausto and his queen, Doris.
-When the king falls for Frenchy, Doris orders their frog servant, Bust Rod, to lock her up.
-To make sure that Frenchy is not harmed, Fausto tells Bust Rod to take Frenchy to Cell 63, where the king keeps his favorite concubines (as well as René).
+After a chaotic day at school, Frenchy returns home and investigates the basement's forbidden door.
+Falling into the Sixth Dimension, she is captured by the perpetually topless Princess and brought before the dwarf King Fausto and his queen, Doris.
+The king falls for Frenchy, and a jealous Doris orders their frog servant, Bust Rod, to lock her up.
+Fausto tells Bust Rod to take Frenchy to Cell 63, where the king keeps his favorite concubines (as well as René).

-The next day at school, Flash tries to convince Squeezit to help him rescue René and Frenchy.
-When Squeezit refuses, Flash enlists the help of Gramps instead.
-In the Sixth Dimension, they speak to an old Jewish man who reveals how to help Frenchy escape, but they soon are captured by Bust Rod.
-Doris interrogates Flash and Gramps before lowering them into a septic tank.
-She then plots her revenge against Frenchy, relocating all the denizens of Cell 63 to a torture chamber.
-She leaves the Princess to oversee Frenchy's torture and execution.
-However, when a fuse is blown, the torture is put on hold and the prisoners from Cell 63 are relocated to keep the King from finding them.
+The next day at school, Flash asks Squeezit to help him rescue René and Frenchy.
+Squeezit is too scared, so Flash enlists the help of "Gramps" Hercules, a deranged former wrestler.
+Once in the Sixth Dimension, they receive advice from an old Jewish man but are soon captured by Bust Rod.
+Doris interrogates Flash and Gramps before lowering them into a septic tank, then sends all the denizens of Cell 63 to a torture chamber.
+The Princess begins to torture Frenchy with an electrical device, but it blows a fuse and the torture is put on hold.